mmccaff/vagrant-ethereum-dev/README.md

 have fun!
 ```

-The Vagrantfile is configured to map the /home/vagrant subdirectory in the guest vm to the vagrant-ethereum-dev/shared on your host.
+The Vagrantfile is configured to map the /home/vagrant subdirectory in the guest vm to the included (empty) shared directory on your host.

 Why I made this
 ---------------